 Appliances are rated according to the EU energy rating system.
 However there are other factors to take into consideration.

 Are the appliances intrinsically efficient?
 For instance induction hobs and microwave ovens are more efficient than conventional ones because there is little residual heat after use.
 This can also be an issue around cooling as well as energy usage.
 A superinsulated house will have to contend with removing excess heat from ovens.
-If this goes out through a MVHRMechanical Ventilation with Heat Recovery system then it will reappear again in other rooms.
+If this goes out through a MVHRMechanical Ventilation with Heat Recovery.
+This is usually a double fan arrangement which extracts stale air from the house and sucks in fresh air at the same time.
+As the warm stale air is blown out, heat is extracted from it and passed over to the cool incoming air by means of a heat exchanger.
+With the latest technology, over 90% of the heat can be recovered. (see Passivhaus standard) system then it will reappear again in other rooms.

 Dishwashers can be considerably more efficient than poor hand washing (both in water and probably energy consumption) although the studies so far don’t seem to have taken into account the embodied energy of the machines themselves